A Trupanion blog

 Common signs of mushroom toxicity

-jeopardy?
-Consider the following indications if something more is going on with
+But how do you know if your furry friend is really in jeopardy?
+Consider the following indications if something more is going on with your pup:

-In addition, “clinical signs depend on the specific mushroom ingested, and generally occur 6-12 hours after ingestion,” says Wilde.
+In addition, clinical signs depend on the specific mushroom ingested, and generally occur 6-12 hours after ingestion, states Wilde.
 Because of this, if your pet is experiencing gastrointestinal issues, please seek veterinary care immediately.

-We sat down with the Trupanion data team to discover the historical history of mushroom toxicity claims in dogs and the cost of medical care for your furry friends.
-For instance, the average claimed amount for mushroom toxicity is $365.40.
-However, the highest claim for this condition was for a Great Dane and totaled $18,301 — the Trupanion policy paid $16,354!
-In addition, with 676 Trupanion pets affected and 1,000 claims for this medical condition, toxicity is all too common.
+The average claimed amount with Trupanion for mushroom toxicity is $365.40.
+But the highest claim for this condition was for a Great Dane and totaled $18,301—and the Trupanion policy paid $16,354!
+With 676 pets affected and over 1,000 claims for this medical condition, toxicity is all too common.

-Wilde weighs in on the importance of treatment and the best course of action when dealing with mushroom ingestion.
+Treatment plans are essential for the health of your dog.
+Wilde weighs in on the importance of treatment and the best course of action when dealing with mushroom ingestion—

 The reality of mushroom toxicity in dogs

-The scary reality to pet owners is the after-effects of the toxicity on your furry family members.
-Most importantly, “there is no cure for mushroom toxicity, so after attempts to minimize absorption of the toxin, treatment consists of supportive care, with monitoring, fluid therapy, and management of symptoms such as GI signs, low blood pressure, low blood sugar, and treatment to minimize and prevent further liver toxicity,” points out Wilde.
+The scary reality for pet owners is the long-term effects of the toxicity on your furry family members.
+"There is no cure for mushroom toxicity, so after attempts to minimize absorption of the toxin, treatment consists of supportive care, with monitoring, fluid therapy, and management of signs like stomach issues, low blood pressure, low blood sugar, and treatment to minimize and prevent further liver toxicity," states Wilde.

 Keep watch for mushrooms

 As a new or seasoned pet owner, the best course of action is to keep an eye out for mushrooms.
-Whether you have a new puppy or a multi-pet household, the best way to help is to be mindful of what is growing in your environment.
+Whether you have a new puppy or are a multi-pet household, it is best to be mindful of what your dog has access to.
+With the help of your veterinarian, keeping an eye on your best friend when you’re outdoors, and bye monitoring their intake of human foods, your dog can stay healthy and happy.